freakout42/formax/README.md

 Status
 ======
-Current 1.0.0 is BETA - the generator can only create a single-block single-page form.
-You are able to create, retrieve, update and delete (CRUD) records in this table.
+Stable 1.1.0 is useable for single-block single-page forms. makeform, runform and editform are undocumented.
+Without Oracle SQL-Forms KnowHow hard to use.
+Don't hesitate to create issues when in trouble.

 Feature roadmap
 ---------------
+ - boolean field
+ - help screen
  - multi-record fields
  - TOTP 3FA
  - transaction processing